 22.1.20.C.01.
-Control: System Classification(s): C, S, TS; Compliance: MUST
+Control: System Classification(s): C, S, TS; Compliance: MUST service providers apply the controls specified in this manual to any systems hosting, processing or storing agency data and systems.

 The use of cloud services and infrastructures for systems and data classified CONFIDENTIAL, SECRET or TOP SECRET MUST be approved by the GCSB.